Triple-BERT: Do We Really Need MARL for Order Dispatch on Ride-Sharing Platforms?: Introduction

 To address these limitations, this paper proposes a centralized Single-Agent Reinforcement Learning (SARL) method, named Triple-BERT, tailored for large-scale order dispatching in ride-sharing platforms.
 Triple-BERT introduces an action decomposition method that simplifies the joint action probability into individual driver action probabilities, enabling each driver to make independent decisions while maintaining global coordination.
 The method leverages TD3 \cite{fujimoto2018addressing} for optimization, with modifications to the actor optimization process via policy gradient \cite{sutton1999policy} to better suit the ride-sharing context.
 To handle the extensive observation space, we design a novel BERT-based \cite{devlin2019bert} neural network architecture.
 This network employs bi-directional self-attention to effectively capture complex relationships between drivers and orders, while its parameter reuse mechanism prevents parameter explosion as the number of drivers and orders increases.
 Additionally, compared to MARL, SARL faces a unique challenge of sample scarcity, as the records of multiple agents are merged into a single training stream.
 To address this, we propose a two-stage training strategy, where feature extractors are pre-trained using a MARL approach to learn general embedding capabilities, followed by centralized fine-tuning.
 The main contributions of this paper can be summarized as follows:

-\begin{itemize}[left=0pt] \item We introduce Triple-BERT, which is the first centralized SARL framework for large-scale order dispatching on ride-sharing platforms.
-This approach addresses the limitations of the observation space and the inefficiencies in cooperation among agents present in MARL methods.
+\begin{itemize}[left=0pt] \item We introduce Triple-BERT, which is the first centralized framework for large-scale order dispatching on ride-sharing platforms based on a variant centralized TD3.
+This framework addresses the limitations of the observation space and the inefficiencies in cooperation among agents present in conventional MARL-based methods.
 To tackle the large action space inherent in the matching problem of order dispatching tasks, we propose an action decomposition method that breaks down the joint action probability into individual driver action probabilities.
 Additionally, we propose a two-stage training method to address the sample scarcity issue in SARL, where the feature extractors are first trained using a MARL approach.

 \item To support the proposed RL framework in a large observation space, we develop a novel neural network architecture based on BERT.
 This design leverages self-attention mechanisms to effectively capture the relationships between drivers and orders.
 Furthermore, we incorporate a QK-attention module to reduce computational complexity from multiplication to addition in the order dispatching task, along with a positive normalization method to mitigate parameter redundancy issues.